 Many individuals question job security and how roles are changing in particular fields.
-The healthcare industry is seeing great expansion, yet hospital jobs are becoming harder and harder to find.
+The healthcare industry is seeing great expansion, yet medical jobs are becoming harder and harder to find.
 However, with the help of nursing recruitment agencies, nurses are now able to explore new jobs and revisit traditional roles.

 The Importance of Education

 Beginning a career as a nurse in a hospital is becoming increasingly difficult.
 Despite staff shortages, hospitals have stopped hiring new employees.
 Also, existing nurses are postponing retirement.
 As openings occur, facilities are searching for applicants with a high level of education.
 This is a direct result of the Affordable Care Act, legislation aimed at improving the quality of care patients receive at hospitals.
 Nurses with advanced degrees are entering specialties and leadership roles.